matthew-sudo2/Bulldog-Buddy-Smart-AI-Assistant-Retrieval-Augmented-Generation/README.md

-# 🐶 Bulldog Buddy - Smart AI Assistant with Retrieval Augmented Generation
+# Bulldog Buddy - Smart AI Assistant + RAG System

 An intelligent conversational AI system designed specifically for National University students.
 This advanced RAG (Retrieval Augmented Generation) chatbot combines the personality of a friendly bulldog mascot with sophisticated AI technology to provide accurate, helpful responses to both university-specific and general knowledge questions.